The Scariest Star Wars Characters Across the Galaxy

 - Bossk™: This infamous reptilian bounty hunter uses his hunting instincts to corner and capture prey.

 - Crosshair™ from The Bad Batch™ has a truly chilling aura thanks to his marksmanship and calculating, antisocial disposition.

-- Darth Vader’s heavy breathing and emotionless demeanor made him a compelling — albeit tragic — villain and haunting antagonist for the sunny hero Luke Skywalker.
+- Darth Vader’s heavy breathing and emotionless demeanor make him a compelling — albeit tragic — villain and haunting antagonist for the sunny hero Luke Skywalker.

 In your opinion, who are the scariest Star Wars characters?
-Let us know in the comments, and don’t forget to Let Your Geek Sideshow!
+Share your thoughts with other fans at side.show/geekgroup, and don’t forget to Let Your Geek Sideshow!